 - Parent Involvement At St. Michael's Preschool, we feel you and your family are the first and foremost in your child's development.
 We are here to supplement and guide your child's development and appreciate your support.
-We encourage parent interaction through our monthly school newsletter, parent socials and educational events. - Room Parents (Temporarily suspended) Room Parents is another program for parents who may not be able to give time during the day at school.
-This is where one parent, per classroom, per month will assist teachers in the myriad of small tasks that need to be done to have a classroom run smoothly.
-Tasks could be anything from filing in the library, cutting and preparing papers, making flannel board cut-outs, etc. The involvement during your month would take approximately 2 5 hours of your time. - Parents of Preschoolers Organization (POPs) This organization is a wonderful tool for parents that want to get to know St. Michael's Preschool better.
-POPs sponsors such events as: family potlucks, social activities, parent education, charity and preschool fundraisers and provides assistance to the preschool.
+We encourage parent interaction through our monthly school newsletter, parent socials and educational events. - O Room Parents --Room Parent is another program for parents who may not be able to give time during the day at school.
+This is where one parent, per classroom, per month will assist teachers in the myriads of small tasks that need to be done to have a classroom run smoothly.
+Tasks could be anything from cutting and preparing papers, making flannel

+- board cut-outs, etc. The involvement during your month would take approximately 2-5 hours of your time. - Parents of Preschoolers Organization (POPs) This organization is a wonderful tool for parents that want to get to know St. Michael's Preschool better.
+POPs sponsor such events as: family potlucks, social activities, parent education, charity and preschool fundraisers and provides assistance to the preschool.
 All POPs sponsored events are open to the entire Preschool.
-POPs works in conjunction with the Director and the teachers, as well as getting to meet a lot of other Preschool parents.
+POPs work in conjunction with the Director and the teachers, as well as getting to meet a lot of other Preschool parents.
 POPs are a special organization to benefit the preschool and its parents.
 Be sure to join POPs in planning another great year at St. Michael's Preschool.